ProGradJr/groove-grocery/README.md

 <img src="https://i1.faceprep.in/ProGrad/progradjr-logo.png" height="30%" width="30%">

-# Groove Grocery online Shopping webpage | prework lesson
+# Groove Grocery online Shopping webpage | prework project
 This is the very 1st webpage on online shop coding for kids with ProGrad Junior.

+## concepts involved in this project
+- HTML Table
+- Introduction to JavaScript

 ## Assets
 - Background image 👉 [https://i1.faceprep.in/ProGrad/groove-bg.png](https://i1.faceprep.in/ProGrad/groove-bg.png)